Foster stewardship

 Measurement of how much federal-contract funding goes to Disadvantaged Business Enterprises.
 The DBE program ensures that federally assisted contracts for highway, transit, and aviation projects are made available to minority or women-owned businesses and socially and/or economically disadvantaged people.

-Total DBE attainment was higher in federal fiscal year 2023 than in 2022.
+Total DBE attainment was lower in federal fiscal year 2024 than in 2023.

 DBE attainment is the ratio of dollars awarded or committed to DBEs to total dollars awarded in prime contracts under two categories: